In the Matter of Department of Correction v Stanley Saint-Phard…

 There were several testimonies by witnesses, but the crucial evidence in this case was the videotape of the incident.
 The videotape did not have sound, but it depicts that Smith’s hands were behind his back when Respondent used the OC spray within a the three feet radius and is also shows that Respondent’s left arm was around Smith’s neck and he maintained that hold while forcing him to the floor.

 First, the video evidence showed that Smith was compliant and not aggressive immediately prior to being sprayed and contradicts Respondent’s written statement.
-Respondent use of the OC spray was prohibited under the Directive 4501R-E. Directive 4501R-E states that “that dispersal of hand-held chemical agents is authorized to defend oneself, another employee, inmate or visitor, to maintain the safety and security of the facility, or to enforce Department rules where necessary to promote the good order and safety of the facility.”
-Also, Respondent use of the OC spray was impermissible because the directive states that use the spray in less than three feet away from the intended target because spraying the OC spray in close range can cause severe eye and skin irritation or other injuries.
+Respondent’s use of the OC spray was prohibited under the Directive 4501R-E. Directive 4501R-E states “that dispersal of hand-held chemical agents is authorized to defend oneself, another employee, inmate or visitor, to maintain the safety and security of the facility, or to enforce Department rules where necessary to promote the good order and safety of the facility.”
+Also, Respondent’s use of the OC spray was impermissible because the directive states that use of the spray less than three feet away from the intended target is impermissible because spraying the OC within close range can cause severe eye and skin irritation or other injuries.

 The Administrative Law Judge has come to the following conclusions: (1) although there was no evidence of actual choking, the use of pressure around someone’s neck can potentially cause serious or even fatal consequences; (2) the use of the OC spray at a close range is also dangerous because of the risk of retinal damage with a pre-existing condition; and (3) submission of a late and misleading use of force report is wrong.
 Due to Respondent have no prior disciplinary record during his five years as a Correction Officer, it is recommended that Respondent be suspended for 60 days.